Rust-Oleum Painter’s Touch

 - Rust-Oleum 41500 Restore Deck Cover Paint

 Rust-Oleum Painters Touch Latex – Best Porch Paint

 When it comes to wood paint, Rust-Oleum is really an industry leader.
 If you want the best deck paint for your wood decks, you should definitely look into the Rust-Oleum Painter’s Touch Ultra Cover.
-This is an excellent acrylic water based paint that comes with all of the most advanced technologies on a water based paint.
+This is an excellent acrylic water-based paint that comes with all of the most advanced technologies on water-based paint.

 You can use it on metal, plaster, and masonry as well.
 We really like the smooth finish of this paint.
 It applies very evenly without any patchy spots.
 The texture, color, consistency are all pretty spot on.
 The paint survives lots of bad weather and the color fades a lot slower than other paints on the market.
 And for this price range, it is basically a steal.
 This is by far the best value out there.

 We asked a lot of users of the Rust-Oleum Painters Touch and the consensus opinion is that it is a top performer and the best porch paint.
 Most users and handymen cited that the Painter’s Touch is easy to apply, does not chip or peel, and offers superior protection for your deck.
 The color stays on for a long time and there is very little maintenance necessary after the initial paint job.
 Some people did complain a bit about not finding the exact color they wanted.
 However, we think Rust-Oleum provides you with a wide enough selection so that there is a color for everyone.

 Diamond Brite Paint Oil Base All-Purpose Enamel Paint